QuantumSavory/Quantikz.jl/README.md

 For noise events, you can use `Noise(targets)` or `NoiseAll()`.

-For examples of these operations, see the [attached notebook](https://github.com/Krastanov/Quantikz/blob/main/Quantikz.ipynb).
+For examples of these operations, see the [complete list](https://krastanov.github.io/Quantikz/stable/useful/).

 ## Custom objects